Ending a tenancy agreement for managing parties fact sheet

 • Managing parties must not let or offer a residential tenancy for six months after the handover day of the tenancy if the tenancy ended due to property being sold.
 Penalties apply.

-• Non-livability
+• Non-liveability

 • Managing parties can end the agreement if the property is partly or wholly destroyed or if the property can no longer be used legally as a dwelling.
-This does not apply if the non-livability is caused by one of the parties breaking the agreement e.g. by causing extensive damage.
+This does not apply if the non-liveability is caused by one of the parties breaking the agreement e.g. by causing extensive damage.

 • The property requires significant repair or renovations* (does not apply to short term moveable dwellings)

-• Managing parties may end the agreement if the property requires significant repairs or if they intend to carry out significant renovations to the property which cannot be safely carried out while the tenant occupies the property.
+• Managing parties may end the agreement if the property requires significant repairs or if they intend to carry out significant renovations to the property, which cannot be safely carried out while the tenant occupies the property.
 For rooming accommodation, the ability to issue a notice for this reason depends on whether the repairs or renovations can be effectively, efficiently or safely carried out while the resident occupies the property or room.

 • The Act does not define what is considered a significant repair.
 If there is any dispute in relation to the notice, either party can request dispute resolution and have the option to apply to QCAT for a decision.